tawesoft/morph/doc/mapping-go-structs-with-morph.md

 Notice that a helpful doc comment was automatically generated for us at the start of the function, too.

-Note that the Weight and Price fields haven't been updated.
+Note that the Weight and Price fields haven't been updated, and are left at the zero value.

+This is because when we created a FieldMapper for weights and prices, we defined how to map field types, but not field values.

 We have to go back to our custom FieldMapper implementation and add a Value expression to the emitted field.

 ```go
 func WeightToInt64(input morph.Field, emit func(output morph.Field)) {